whprocter/RPr-Chakraborty-2021/docs/report/report.md

 We replaced the missing values with zeroes and, with this missing data treatment, confirmed that our descriptive statistics matched the original publication.

 In our pre-analysis plan, we planned to test the independent variables for normality prior to using the Pearson's r correlation coefficient for bivariate tests of correlation between the independent variables and COVID-19 incidence rates.
-Most of the independent variables have non-normal distributions; and therefore our reproduction has used the nonparametric Spearman's rank correlation coefficient for bivariate tests of correlation between the independent variables and COVID-19 incidence rates.
+Most of the independent variables have significantly non-normal distributions; and therefore our reproduction has used the nonparametric Spearman's rank correlation coefficient for bivariate tests of correlation between the independent variables and COVID-19 incidence rates.
 In order to better understand the geographic patterns underlying the correlations between disability and COVID-19, we also visualized disability rates by county.

 The original study did not directly report details for the results of the Kulldorff spatial scan statistic for COVID-19 clusters beyond the number of clusters detected.
-In order to better understand the spatial scan statistic and to compare our reproduction with the SpatialEpi package to the original study using SaTScan software, we also ran the spatial scan statistic in SaTScan.
+In order to better understand the spatial scan statistic, and to compare our reproduction using the SpatialEpi package to the original study using SaTScan software, we also ran the spatial scan statistic in SaTScan.
 SaTScan produced three outputs:
 - text file report of each cluster
 - vector layer of circle polygons with the center and radius of each cluster, ID of the county at the center of the cluster, and a relative risk score for the cluster.
 The layer contained one feature for each cluster, identifying only the county at the center of the cluster.